Felerius/cpp-amalgamate/README.md

 * `--line-directives`: Add `#line num "file"` directives to the output, allowing compilers and debuggers to resolve lines to their original files.
 * `-v`/`--verbose` and `-q`/`--quiet`: Increase or decrease the level of log messages shown.
-By default, both warnings and errors are shown.
+By default, only warnings and errors are shown.
 * `--unresolvable-include <handling>`: Specifies what is done when an include cannot be resolved.
   Possible values are `error`, `warn`, and `ignore`, with the latter being the default.
 If all includes should be inlined, this can be useful to assert this fact.
 Also available as